 When employees learn of a need for FMLA leave fewer than 30 days in advance, they are required to give notice of their need either the same business day or the next day, absent emergency situations.
 Also, if employees do not follow their employers' call-in policies, they may be subject to disciplinary measures, absent extraordinary circumstances.

 The DOL has split the recommended medical certification form into two parts: one for an employee's own serious health condition and another for a family member's serious health condition.
 The department also provides forms for an employee's eligibility and designation of leave notice, as well as certifications for a qualifying exigency and for serious injury or illness of covered service members.
-(I think we already split ours into two forms)

 An employer may now contact an employee's health care provider for clarifying and verifying the worker's medical certification, if the employee is first given the opportunity to do so and the requirements of the Health Insurance Portability and Accountability Act have been met.
 If an employee fails to give consent to this contact, he or she may lose FMLA protection if his or her medical certification is incomplete or insufficient.